riojiangTDD/Riojiang_CCA_DigitalElectronics_2020/README.md

-# Week5-7-The most vulnerable shield
+# Week5-7-The most vulnerable shield 🛡🛡🛡

 <p align="center">
 </p >
 <img src = "./Week4-7/touch%20effect.gif">

-🛡I use two ultrasonic sensors to detect the no-pass distance.
+I use two ultrasonic sensors to detect the no-pass distance.
 When people approach the first sensor, it will emit a cry of pain.
 The second sensor says "don't leave me" when people approach it.
 The red light goes on when people touch the touch sensor on the shield.

 I used the mp3 player to control the sound.
 There are two audio files corresponding to two sensors